-• Develop, implement, and assess an updated assessment plan for the activities.
+- Develop, implement, and assess an updated assessment plan for the activities. - Encourage faculty members to engage students in more co-curricular activities and report findings.

 Program Review

 The Provost, Deans, and Program Review Committee conduct a thorough self-study of each academic program every five years using the Program Review Process.
 The review focuses on the following: